Heldaeus/ravamp/README.md

 ## Description

+I designed this preset with the intent of refining the in-game experience.
+I have a background as a photographer, editor, and colorist.
+The skills I developed in those occupations are what I bring to the table here.

-I designed this preset with the goal of refining the in-game appearance of Ravenfield.
-There is nothing but love for the game here but I’m sure we can all agree the default appearance has… *quirks*.
+Now, I have nothing but love for Ravenfield but I’m sure most can agree the default appearance has… *quirks*.
 This config, in my opinion, ameliorates these quirks, makes the base game less visually fatiguing and more enjoyable to play.

 My goal is to simply and subjectively enhance Ravenfield while honoring the default vibe of the game.